Ancient higher-learning institutions: Pushpagiri

-Generally, a student entered Takshashila at the age of sixteen.
-The Vedas and the Eighteen Arts, which included skills such as archery, hunting, and elephant lore, were taught, in addition to its law school, medical school, and school of military science.

 Vikramashila

 Vikramashila was one of the two most important centres of learning in India during the Pala Empire, along with Nalanda.
 Vikramashila was established by King Dharmapala (783 to 820) in response to a supposed decline in the quality of scholarship at Nalanda.
 Atisha, the renowned pandita, is sometimes listed as a notable abbot.
 It was destroyed by the forces of Muhammad bin Bakhtiyar Khilji around 1200.

-Vikramashila is known to us mainly through Tibetan sources, especially the writings of Tāranātha, the Tibetan monk historian of the 16th–17th centuries.
+Vikramashila is known to us mainly through Tibetan sources, especially the writings of Tāranātha, the Tibetan monk historian of the sixteenth and seventeenth centuries.

 Vikramashila was one of the largest Buddhist universities, with more than one hundred teachers and about one thousand students.
 It produced eminent scholars who were often invited by foreign countries to spread Buddhist learning, culture and religion.
 The most distinguished and eminent among all was Atisha Dipankara, a founder of the Sarma traditions of Tibetan Buddhism.
 Subjects like philosophy, grammar, metaphysics, Indian logic etc. were taught here, but the most important branch of learning was tantrism.

-Mithila University

-University of Mithila was famous for Nyaya Sutra and logical Sciences.
-It was gradually started from the philosophical conferences held by Janaka, the king of Mithila at his court.
-These philosophical conferences led to the formation of a seat of learning and this seat of learning converted into the university of Mithila.